veekaybee/veekaybee.github.io/content/blog/2022-11-18-sd-safety-filter.md

 Stable Diffusion works by:

-1. Taking a large training set of real images (StableDiffusion itself was trained on 2.3 Billion images that are part of the [LAION dataset](https://simonwillison.net/2022/Sep/5/laion-aesthetics-weeknotes/) and selected based on images that match a threshold for ["aesthetic score"](https://github.com/LAION-AI/laion-datasets/blob/main/laion-aesthetic.md).
+1. Taking a large training set of real images (StableDiffusion itself was trained on 2.3 Billion images that are part of the [LAION dataset](https://simonwillison.net/2022/Sep/5/laion-aesthetics-weeknotes/) and selected based on images that match a threshold for ["aesthetic score"](https://github.com/LAION-AI/laion-datasets/blob/main/laion-aesthetic.md).)
-2. To make the pre-processing faster, The images are compressed into a smaller-dimension representation using a [variational autoencoder](https://ermongroup.github.io/cs228-notes/extras/vae/) - the paper romantically calls this "departure to latent space"
+2. To make the pre-processing steps faster, the images are compressed into a smaller-dimension representation using a [variational autoencoder](https://ermongroup.github.io/cs228-notes/extras/vae/) - the paper romantically calls this "departure to latent space."
 3. During the pre-processing used to generate the model's input data, Gaussian noise is applied to the images' latent representation.
-4. [Each time we add noise in a step](https://jalammar.github.io/illustrated-stable-diffusion/), we generatively build the part of the model called a "noise predictor", which then allows us, for any given image, to probabilistically predict how much noise was added and how far it deviates from the original image.
+4. [Each time we add noise to a step](https://jalammar.github.io/illustrated-stable-diffusion/), we generatively build the part of the model called a "noise predictor", which then allows us, for any given image, to probabilistically predict how much noise was added and how far it deviates from the original image.
 That prediction allows us to compare to the known noise from the original training data.
 5. Once we train this noise predictor  we can then run a decoder to denoise the data in small increments, which will remove that noise from a given image until we get a different image than the training set, but one that is semantically similar to the training set.

 Here's the overall image-specific architecture: